 - Docent-led tour of exhibitions in the Louisa Stude Sarofim Gallery

 - “Introduction to Asia” PowerPoint Presentation highlighting essential information about Asian art, culture, geography, and politics

 - Guided tour of the Texas Center and discussion of its unique architecture

-- At least two weeks notice is required for school tours and additional advance notice is requested for groups larger than 25.
+At least two weeks’ notice is required for school tours and additional advance notice is required for groups larger than 25.
 Please complete the school tour application below.
 Schools may select one interactive project from the menu below for students to complete during their visit to Asia Society Texas Center.

 A collection of interesting and need-to-know information about Asia.
 Many of these essays have lesson plans.